capital-G/oscMirror/README.md

 This allows to circumvent many network restrictions such as Firewalls which may make it hard to exchange OSC messages directly.
 It aims to reproduce the core API of [OSCGroups](https://www.rossbencina.com/code/oscgroups).

-The project consists of two parts written in NodeJS,
+The project consists of two parts written in TypeScript,

-1) a server which needs to be run on a remote machine and
+1) a server which needs to run on a remote machine and
-2) a clients which server as translation layer between the WebSocket connection and our OSC messages from e.g. SuperCollider.
+2) a client, which serves as the translation layer between the WebSocket connection and our OSC messages from e.g. SuperCollider.
+This needs to run on your local machine.

 ## Setup client